mantidproject/mantid/docs/source/release/v3.12.0/muon.rst

 Bug Fixes
 ---------
--:ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` has had the sign of the phase shift changed, this produces data with a positive frequency spike as expected.
+- :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` has had the sign of the phase shift changed, this produces data with a positive frequency spike as expected.

 Interface
 ---------